LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 This argument must be a :obj:`list` containing :obj:`dict`.
 Each :obj:`dict` provides information for generating signal following a specific pattern.
-All the patterns can be found in :ref:`the generator path section <generator path>`.
+All the patterns can be found in :ref:`the generator path section <Generator Paths>`.
 The dicts in the list are considered successively by the Generator, until there's no dict left in which case the program stops.